-- 1. The services provided incorporate best practice, evidence-based practice, and effective practices and are integrated, recovery oriented, trauma-informed, and consumer-directed. - a.
-The views and perspectives of consumers and families are valued as they participate in the CQI process. - b.
-Services are welcoming, inspiring, accessible, and appropriate to each consumer's needs. - c.
+- 1. The services provided incorporate best practices that are effective and evidence-based, and are integrated, recovery oriented, trauma-informed, and consumer-directed. - a.
+The views and perspectives of consumers and families are valued as they participate in the CQI process. - Services are welcoming, inspiring, accessible, and appropriate to each consumer's needs - c.
 Services are designed to welcome and engage individuals and families with complexity who are likely to have the greatest challenges, with front line staff engaged as change agents/champions in the CQI process.